Odion100/TasksJS/README.md

 TasksJS is an end-to-end framework for developing modular software systems in NodeJS and is designed with microservices architecture in mind.
 It's a wrapper on top of ExpressJS and Socket.io.
 With TasksJS instead of creating a server with many endpoints, you can create or have existing objects on a server that can be easily accessed from a client application.
 Basically any objects added to a TasksJS Service can be loaded and used by a TasksJS Client.

-TasksJS comes with the following objects that are used for web application development:
+TasksJS comes with the following objects that are used for web API development:
 ```javascript
 const {
     App,